warmwaffles/signals/README.md

 # Signals

 A light weight publish / subscribe.
-It is similar to how the gem Wisper works but without extra functionality.
-This library assumes nothing and concurrency is not a priortiy.
+It is similar to how the Wisper gem works.
+Except that listeners must include `Signals::Subscriber` so that it can have a nice DSL and listen for specific events and trigger actions based on those events.

 ## Installation